qiskit-community/open-science-prize-2022/README.md

 The competition will conclude on April 15, 2023.

+Once you register, we encourage you to join us on the Qiskit Slack Channel [#open-science-prize-22](https://qiskit.slack.com/archives/C04BF2X563C) to chat and ask questions.
+Join the Qiskit Slack workspace [here](https://ibm.co/joinqiskitslack), if you haven't already.

 Participants may submit their answer as outlined below:

 - Each team or participant may only contribute to one submission